Digital painting: MacPaint

 An early commercial program that allowed users to design, draw, and manipulate objects was the program MacPaint.
 This program's first version was introduced on January 22, 1984, on the Apple Lisa.
 The ability to freehand draw and create graphics with this program made it the top program of its kind during 1984.
 The earlier versions of the program were called MacSketch and LisaSketch, and the last version of MacPaint was MacPaint 2.0 released in 1998.

 Much of MacPaint's universal success was attributed to the release of the first Macintosh computer equipped with another program called MacWrite.
 It was the first personal computer with a graphical user interface and lost much of the bulky size of its predecessor, the Lisa.
 The Macintosh was available at about $2500 and the combination of a smaller design made the computer a hit, exposing the average computer user to the graphical possibilities of the included MacPaint.

 Adobe

 Another early image manipulation program was Adobe Photoshop.
 It was first called Display and was created in 1987 by Thomas Knoll at the University of Michigan as a monochrome picture display program.
 With help from his brother John, the program was turned into an image editing program called Imagepro but later changed to Photoshop.
-The Knolls agreed on a deal with Adobe systems and Apple, and Photoshop 1.0 was released in 1991 for Macintosh.
-Adobe systems had previously release Adobe Illustrator 1.0 in 1986 on the Apple Macintosh.
+The Knolls agreed on a deal with Adobe Systems and Apple, and Photoshop 1.0 was released in 1991 for Macintosh.
+Adobe Systems had previously released Adobe Illustrator 1.0 in 1986 on the Apple Macintosh.
 These two programs, Adobe Photoshop and Adobe Illustrator are currently two of the top programs used to produce digital paintings.
 Illustrator introduced the uses of Bezier curves, which allowed the user to be incredibly detailed in their vector drawings.